FernandaRojas152/roulette-song/README.md

 # Roulette-song :musical_score:
 ## What is it?
-This project it's a roulette game that works with songs, the roulette will spin and select a random song or a sorted song depending on your selection, and if you guess which song is, you'll win points.
+This project it's a roulette game that works with songs, the roulette will spin and select a random song or a sorted song depending on your selection, and if you guess which song is, you will win points.
 You need 100 points to add a new Song<br>
 - It was developed using Java language, JavaFX and Scene Builder for graphics in the interface.
 - Class diagrams are made with Visual Paradigm.
 - For using this project either you can clone it or download it, have installed a IDE(integrated development environment) and compile the class called "Main".